adi105/WebHelperRocket/README.md

 WebHelper Rocket is a functional web application created using Rust's Rocket framework.
 Taking inspiration from mobile helper programs, such as Siri and Alexa, WebHelper takes in input from a text field and, based upon that input, can perform a variety of tasks.
+The goal of this project was to create a modular, functional Rust web application that was designed in such a way that adding new features was seamless and effortless.
+Throughout the course of the project, we had to figure out ways to deal with the various issues that came up and keep pushing forward with the code no matter what.
+The project uses Rust's Rocket framework for routing, and Handlebars to create dynamic web pages in response to the requests that arrive.
+While there were some features that we had difficulty implementing, such as redirects to outside pages using the same POST function, we more or less created all of the applications that we wanted in our project.
+Valuable experience came via coding with library functions, iterators, and other concepts that were brand new to us, and we feel that our skills as coders grew greatly.
+Anything is possible with enough determination and research!</br>
+___
 Tasks to be implemented:
 * Calculator
   * The idea is to make it an integer calculator that accepts a string, i.e. "52+47*3",